-Fig. 12.
+Fig. 13.
 Preliminary results from two subjects walking with the finite state-machine controller.
-Subject one data (a) torque, (b) power, (c) is joint angle for one subject walking at 1.5m/s on a level-ground treadmill (dorsiflexion is shown as positive angle).
+Subject one data (a-b) is treadmill walking at 1.5m/s.
 The purple regions are one standard deviation of data collected on the TF8 prosthesis, the black line is the mean.
-Grey is one standard deviation of able-bodied walking data from [20].
+Grey is one standard deviation of able-bodied walking data from [19].